 Getting your name off your partner’s cards, and vice versa, should be a relatively easy task.
 Just contact your card issuers and tell them you want your partner removed as an authorized user.
 And your partner should have the same conversation with their issuers.

 Another alternative is to contact your partner’s card issuers yourself and ask to be removed as an authorized user.
 That sounds like a simple task, but card issuers take different approaches to having an authorized user remove themselves from an account.
 Some might remove you on your own say-so, but others will also require your partner’s consent to have you removed as an authorized user.

 If you have your own cards that you use responsibly and have a credit history that goes back a while, being removed as an authorized user will not have much of an impact on the average age of your accounts, and consequently your credit score.
-If the account lingers on your credit report, it would count toward the age of your credit history, even though the account will not be updated.
+If the account lingers on your credit report, it will count toward the age of your credit history even though the account will not be updated.

 Removing yourself as an authorized user from a partner’s credit card account is a relatively simple process if your partner goes along with the plan.
 Two potential credit score fallouts could be from any impact on your credit utilization ratio and the age of your credit history.

 If you pay off the balances on all your cards immediately after resolving the authorized user situation, your credit utilization will go down considering the zero balance.
 That will be a near-term positive for your credit utilization.
 If you do carry balances in the future, though, your credit utilization factor will be higher, which would mean a less beneficial impact on your score.